makeITyourway/borg_wrapper/README.md

-# borg_backup_wrapper

 ## What is this ?
-As a long time duplicity user (knowing all the ok's and nok's) i felt a little funny and tried something else.
+As a long time duplicity user (knowing all the ok's and nok's) I felt a little funny and tried something else.
 BORG BACKUP ( https://borgbackup.readthedocs.io/en/stable/ )
-It's a great tool offering more than duplicity has and i think it is even more performant than duply in the end.
+It's a great tool offering more than duplicity has and I think it is even more performant than duply in the end.

-As always, i was not 100% comfortable with the usage so i created this little wrapper ontop of the BORG BACKUP PROJECT.
+As always, I was not 100% comfortable with the usage so I created this little wrapper ontop of the BORG BACKUP PROJECT.
 The wrapper just simplifies my day to day work a lot and i'd love to share this little helper with you.
-As mentioned, i only added the "everyday" handling into the wrapper to make life just a little bit easier, if you need special stuff like passphrase change or delete, refer to the `--shell` command (you will like it!).
+As mentioned, I only added the "everyday" handling into the wrapper to make life just a little bit easier, if you need special stuff like passphrase change or delete, refer to the `--shell` command (you will like it!).

 Basically this is just a tool who triggers borg-backup commands in the end.

 Since this is the very first version - please contribute or report bugs you find !
-After all, i hope you like it !
+After all, I hope you like it !

 [Of course you can donate, if you like what you see](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=info%40makeityourway%2ede&lc=DE&item_name=makeITyourway&item_number=borg%2dbackup&no_note=0&cn=Mitteilung%20an%20den%20H%c3%a4ndler%3a&no_shipping=2&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)

 ### What is borg backup
 IF you don't know it, you might dont want this wrapper - but give it a try !!
 Maybe one of the coolest backup tools around.
-But i won't tell you what it is - read here: [Borg Backup Website](https://borgbackup.readthedocs.io/en/stable/)
+But I won't tell you what it is - read here: [Borg Backup Website](https://borgbackup.readthedocs.io/en/stable/)

 ## Usage
 1) Install borgbackup for your OS.
 [Read this for more instructions](https://borgbackup.readthedocs.io/en/stable/installation.html)